artisan-roaster-scope/artisan/_pages/faq.md

 **What is the minimum system required to run the app?**
 : Artisan supports 64bit macOS, Windows and Linux.
 For the minimum system versions see under [Platforms](/about/)

-**Do I loose my settings on upgrading?**
+**Do I lose my settings on upgrading?**
-: No, the Artisan settings are stored separately from the app on you computer
+: No, the Artisan settings are stored separately from the app on your computer.
+For safe keeping can always save your settings to a file using `Help > Save Settings`.

 **My LCDs show just `uu` or `-1`**
 : This happens if your devices are not configured correctly.
 Artisan is not getting valid readings.
 Possible solutions include seeing if you have a reading on the device itself.
 Make sure you have the right drivers are installed.
 Make sure there is no software running blocking the single device access such as the Phidgets Control Panel in Phidget setups.
 Double check your device set up.